ibm-cloud-docs/cis/glb-session-affinity.md

    `drain_duration`
    :  Optional.
 Time, in seconds, where the origin will drain active sessions.
 After the time elapses, all existing sessions are ended, This field is only used when session affinity is enabled on the load balancer.

+   `zero_downtime_failover`
-   `zero_downtime_failover` (optional): Automatically sends traffic to endpoints within a pool during transient network issues.
+   :  Optional.
+Automatically sends traffic to endpoints within a pool during transient network issues.
 Value values are:
       * `none`: No failover takes place and errors might show to your users.
       * `temporary`: Traffic is sent to other endpoints until the originally pinned endpoint is available.
       * `sticky`: The session affinity cookie is updated and subsequent requests are sent to the new endpoint moving forward as needed.